 However, a few networks tend to excel both in medical cost and outcome measures at the same time.

-For example, by a significant margin, IMO had the lowest average medical cost for professional and hospital services among all TDI-certified network and non-network claims in 2020.
+For example, IMO had the second lowest average medical cost for professional and hospital services among all TDI-certified network and non-network lost-time claims in 2022.

-At the same time, IMO also held the highest overall satisfaction with medical care (Figure 4) and the highest return-to-work rate among all network and non-network claims, where its rate was 10 percentage points higher than non-network claims (Figure 5).
+At the same time, IMO also held the highest overall satisfaction with medical care (Figure 4) and the highest return-to-work rate (at 99 percent rate) among all network and non-network claims, where its rate was 10 percentage points higher than non-network claims (Figure 5).

-In addition, IMO held the highest average physical functioning score (tied with one other 1305-network) among all 1305-network and non-network claims.
+In addition, IMO held the highest physical functioning scores (Figure 6) and mental functioning scores (Figure 7) among all TDI-certified network and non-network claims.

-Figures 4-6 show the TDI 2020 results for lost-time medical cost, return-to-work rates, and physical functioning scores for all 1305-network, 504-network, and non-network claims.
+Figures 4-7 show the TDI 2022 results for overall satisfaction, return-to-work rates, and physical and mental functioning scores for all 1305-network, 504-network, and non-network claims.